jenweber/the-ember-components-museum/tests/dummy/app/templates/docs/classic.md

 A classic component will match most of the code that you see while googling.
 It's the main way to write the JavaScript for apps that are using stable versions of Ember.

 ## Learn more

+- <a href="https://guides.emberjs.com/release/components/handling-events/">Handling events</a>, from the Ember.js Guides